Giuseppe Moscati: Death

 Moscati died in the afternoon of 12 April 1927.
 He had attended Mass that morning, receiving Communion as he always did, and spent the remainder of the morning at the hospital.
 Upon returning home he busied himself with patients until around three, after which, feeling tired, he sat down in an armchair in his office; soon after this, he died.
 News of his death spread quickly and the funeral was well attended by the people.

-Moscati's body was initially buried in the cemetery of Poggio Reale, where they ere enclosed in a bronze urn, the work of sculptor Amedeo Garufi, which is why it is on this date that his liturgical memorial was placed.
+Moscati's body was initially buried in the Cemetery of Poggioreale, where they ere enclosed in a bronze urn, the work of sculptor Amedeo Garufi, which is why it is on this date that his liturgical memorial was placed.
 Three years later was exhumed and reinterred in the church of Gesù Nuovo.
 On 16 November 1977, exactly two years after the beatification, the remains were placed under the altar of the Chapel of the Visitation, following the canonical recognition of the corpse.
 Today a marble stone marks his grave.

 His liturgical feast was celebrated on 16 November; the Roman Martyrology of 2001 restored him to the dies natalis of 12 April instead.